Posted by Ben Gooden on Wed, Mar 30, 2022 @ 11:23 PM

 Thirdly, the design is made up of a three-layer panel system that all links together, allowing the roots of the plants to be both protected, and have the ability to migrate freely, enabling almost unlimited root volume for the plants to grow in.

 The design is available in nine standard panel sizes; however, it can also be engineered to fit bespoke sizes for unique projects.
 The system is also designed for quick and efficient installation for large scale commercial projects or smaller residential projects, with minimum disruption.

 With urbanisation and residential density increasing in our modern-day societies, it is imperative that more cities and buildings be designed and planned in a sustainable way that allows individuals and communities to have equitable exposure to the natural environment.

-Citygreen’s™ Living Wall system showcases a leading example of a creative and flexible design that can be used within challenging and ever-evolving modern-day greenspaces.
+Citygreen’s™ Living Wall system showcases a leading example of a creative sustainable and flexible design that can be used within challenging and ever-evolving modern-day greenspaces.